 Real-world data is often thought of as the pinnacle of information – the primary details autonomous vehicles need to advance toward deployment.
 It may not provide a complete picture, however, creating massive gaps in features and functionalities that can be tested accurately.

-Anyverse, a mobility simulation company, is tackling this problem head on.
-The firm is working to overcome the hurdles of autonomous vehicles development by repeating infrequent road conditions and scenarios in a simulated environment.
+Anyverse, a data solution for perception-based robotics, is tackling this problem head on.
+The firm is working to overcome the hurdles of autonomous vehicles development by generating physics-accurate datasets with challenging weather and lighting conditions just like in real life.

 Victor Gonzalez, founder and CEO of Anyverse (and its parent company, Next Limit Technologies), said that yellow lights – a rather simple traffic signal for humans – have proven to be a surprising challenge for self-driving cars.
 He explained that the normal solution has involved actual traffic light images and data, but that is not nearly enough to complete the learning curve of AVs.
 Yellow lights, for example, occur much less frequently (and are displayed at shorter intervals) than red and green lights.